Categorized summary of life

 Having worked at Micron Technology for long enough to get anxious for continued learning, graduate school applications were the next logical step.
 My success as a materials science undergraduate in acquiring research experience, advisor support, professional society involvement, and a high GPA, made me a desirable candidate and I was accepted with full financial support to the PhD program in Materials Science at Colorado School of Mines.
 I am conducting my PhD research at the National Renewable Energy Laboratory on a project funded by the National Science Foundation.

 Having fallen for the charm of Golden and the quality of science happening at the National Renewable Energy Labratory, I decided to stay and work at the Labratory doing a mix of previous research and elements of new, data-oriented, research goals.
+I continued this work for 18 months until I was compelled to move on with a career out of the National Labratory setting.

 Below are places that I have lived for more than 30 days consecutively.